I am a marketing professional from India holding a postgraduate degree in Management. I am a health-conscious

 Once the hidden gems are identified, wait for the market to bottom out before buying.
 This is easier said than done.
 No one knows for sure where the bottom lies.
 It could be 25% below the peak, 50% below the peak or even worse.

 This is a judgment one needs to make on their own.
-My personal expectation is that the markets could correct anywhere between 25 to 50% from their peak values across the globe.
+My personal expectation is that the markets could correct anywhere between 25% to 50% from their peak values across the globe.
 The assumptions driving such a prediction are tight monetary conditions, excess valuations, and increasing interest rates.
 But it is tough to predict markets.
 One should take the views of a non-expert like me with a bagful of salt.
-You can and should take efforts to understand the markets and form your own judgement on market directions.
+You can and should take efforts to understand the markets and form your own judgment on market directions.

 One practical approach is to buy when the market corrects by about 10% from the peak.
 We can divide our planned investments into twenty equal parts and one part can be invested every month for the next twenty months.
 This way, we can average out the market fluctuations and hence minimize risk.
 We can use market correction as an opportune moment to buy.

 4. Stay Invested for the Long Term